This information is intended for use by health professionals

 Salbutamol should be administered cautiously to patients suffering from thyrotoxicosis.

-Ventolin Respirator Solution contains Benzalkonium chloride which may cause bronchospasm.
+Ventolin Respirator Solution contains 0.1 mg/ml Benzalkonium chloride in each dosage unit.
+Benzalkonium chloride may cause bronchospasm, especially in patients with asthma.

 As with other inhalation therapy, paradoxical bronchospasm may occur with an immediate increase in wheezing after dosing.
 This should be treated immediately with an alternative presentation or a different fast-acting inhaled bronchodilator.
 Ventolin Respirator Solution should be discontinued immediately, the patient assessed, and if necessary a different fast-acting bronchodilator instituted for on-going use.